nftushar/faceBook-Like-Block/readme.txt

 = How to use =
-- First, install the fb-button plugin
+- First, install the facebook-button-wp plugin
-- Add the fb-button block from the block category called "Widgets" in the Gutenberg editor.
+- Add the facebook-button-wp block from the block category called "Widgets" in the Gutenberg editor.
 - You can change block settings from the right-side settings sidebar.
 - Enjoy!